Héctor Herrera: Senior

 In October 2022, Herrera was named in Mexico's preliminary 31-man squad for the 2022 FIFA World Cup, and in November, he was ultimately included in the final 26-man roster.

 Style of play

 Herrera is described as a box-to-box midfielder, capable of halting opposing advances and able to distribute the ball or shoot the ball on target.
 He is also known for his pace and dynamism, as well as being capable of breaking up opposition attacks with his tough tackling and starting his team's own forays forward with his sharp distribution and tireless running.

 Herrera has cited Juan Román Riquelme as an idol and an influence on his playing style.

 Personal life

-In June 2019, Herrera obtained an EU passport after residing in Portugal for six years.
+In June 2019, Herrera obtained Portuguese Citizenship after residing in Portugal for six years.